 Throughout the manual, references to the panel will be made using the terms shown below.
-The minor striations in the flat area of the panel will be standard on all panels, they may not be shown in all details for the sake of clarity.
+The three minor ribs are standard on all panels, they may not be shown in all details for the sake of clarity.

 6.2 SHEETING DIRECTION AND MODULARITY